TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Done in 4.3s using pnpm v10.28.2
 ```

-* Looks like lerna-lite has lost some weight, which is great
+Looks like `lerna-lite` has lost some weight, which is great.

 # jsdom 30

-* Major version bump all due to Node 22 being the minimum dependency
+Another major version bump due to Node 22 being the minimum dependency.

 ```
 % pnpm update --latest jsdom